 Administrative organization and student responsibility

-Students will be advised by the WMU faculty program director, who will be a member of the regular WMU Spanish faculty.
-The faculty director for Quito is Professor Germán Zárate-Sández of the Department of Spanish.
+The faculty director for Quito is Professor Mercedes Tubino-Blanco, a member of the regular WMU Spanish faculty.
 She will offer orientation sessions on campus prior to departure and will be in Quito during the first week of classes to assist students with any questions about their accommodations.